gaps-closure/gaps-closure.github.io/docs/C/05-05-solveroutputs.md

     (Inst_Other) /workspaces/build/apps/examples/example1/annotated-working/example1.c@None:84
 ```

 When `--output-json` mode is activated the
-solver will output a list of conflicts in json form.
-In this form,
+solver will output a list of conflicts in JSON format.
+In this format,
 it can be read by [CVI](#cvi).

 ```json